kwaldenphd/python-intro/README.md

 print("Hello, " + name)
 ```

 NOTE: The default data type for a variable created using the `input()` function is a string object.
-We can change data types using the functions we'll cover in the last section of this lab.
+We can change data types using the functions we'll cover later in this lab.

 More on Python's `input()` function:
 - [W3Schools, Python input() Function](https://www.w3schools.com/python/ref_func_input.asp)